Kenneth Maryboy: San Juan County 2010 General Election

 After successfully defeating Andrew Tso, Maryboy went on to be reelected to his particular county office, unopposed, in the 2010 San Juan County General election.

 Commissionership issues

 Conflicting dual-elected positions issues

-After being elected as the San Juan County Commissioner and as the Navajo Nation Council Delegate, questions arose as to the Legitimacy and the Ethical position as an elected official of both seats.
-Members elected to maintain service to two governments bodies was a hot button issue; Kenneth Maryboy fell exactly in this position which was the subject of concern.
+After being elected as the San Juan County Commissioner and as the Navajo Nation Council Delegate, questions arose as to the legitimacy and ethics as an elected official of both seats.
+Members elected to positions on two governments bodies was a hot button issue.